Universite-Gustave-Eiffel/geodev-logicout/README.md

 - trajet.csv : trips between two stops
 - usage.csv : metadata on the platform usage (for data quality control)

+# Instructions
+## Preparation of the environement
+...
+The dependencies of the project are on the file requirements.txt/yml

+## Prepare the data
+Run once the file prep_data.py to create two CSVs containing all the data necessary to run the algorithm to find the mutualisations
+Those  files will be stored at  /data/raw/
+For the purpose of this study we will only use the file _simulations_reel_gdf.csv , that contains the selected data of 1096 simulations made in the Logicout application.

 # Licence

 This work is licensed under an